Enforcement and reporting violations

 - Note that the decisions of the Regional State Administrative Agency are mainly administrative decisions that cannot be appealed.

-You can send a complaint to the registry by e-mail.
+You can file a complaint using the complaint form and send it to our registry by e-mail.
 We recommend that you use encrypted e-mail.
 You should do this especially if the complaint or its attachments include information covered by the protection of privacy.
-You can find a link to the encrypted e-mail at the end of this page.
+You can find links to the complaint form and the encrypted e-mail at the end of this page.
+If you cannot use the complaint form, you can also file a complaint in a free format.

 The complaint must include your name and contact information, as well as information on what the complaint is about and why in your opinion something has been done wrong in the matter.
 The documents related to the case should be included as attachments to the complaint.